 Each of Louise Rayner’s works is a labour of love, carefully drawn and admirably finished, sparkling like a beautiful gem.
 In her deep-toned interiors of grand old churches, she has worked out a speciality of her own.
 But she is equally happy in soft Devonian landscapes, quaint picturesque old towns, city views, antique gateways, ancient High Streets; she seems to linger fondly over curious bits of pavement, moss-grown walls, storeyed windows, historic oak furniture, sunlighted groups of citizens, eighteenth-century or Tudor shop fronts and signboards, patiently transcribing and illuminating them with clear or brilliant atmospheric effects.
 She can be minute without loss of breadth, and glowing without any touch of garishness.

-Right: Lincoln Cathedral from the South - a quite dramatic view.
+Below: Lincoln Cathedral from the South showing its dramatic presence.
 Date not known.

 Louise exhibited for the last time at the Royal Academy in 1886, and the last time anywhere in London in 1893.
 By then her sister Margaret had joined her, following the death of their mother Anne in 1890, and the two of them set up a teaching studio.
 At the 1901 census, she declared her age as 63, which was either forgetfulness or more likely vanity as 69 was closer to the truth.
 In 1910 they moved to Tunbridge Wells, and in 1918 Louise sold her last drawing.